ircv3/ircv3-specifications/extensions/named-modes.md

 When relaying a `PROP` message, servers MAY translate it to a `MODE` message using an equivalent mode letter (as defined in `RPL_CHMODELIST`) for clients that did not negotiate this capability.
-Similarly, servers MAY translate `MODE` messages to `PROP` messages for clients that did negotiate the capability.
+However, servers MUST translate `MODE` messages to `PROP` messages for clients that did negotiate the capability.

 Servers MUST NOT send `PROP` to clients that have not negotiated the capability.
-Clients MUST accept `MODE` messages.
+Clients who have MAY accept `MODE` messages.

 ### Examples